opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/rts_stack_v1.md

+---
+page_title: ""
+subcategory: "RTS"
+---

-# Data Source: opentelekomcloud_rts_stack_v1
+# opentelekomcloud_rts_stack_v1

-The OpenTelekomCloud RTS Stack data source allows access to stack outputs and other useful data including the template body.
+Use this data source to get details about RTS outputs and other useful data including the template body.

 ## Example Usage

 ```hcl
 variable "stack_name" { }